The Ultimate Coolant Color Guide

 - Inorganic Acid Technology (IAT): This old-fashioned green coolant used for decades is still around because some older cars require it.
 It contains chemicals that prevent copper brass, cast iron, and aluminum cooling system components from deteriorating.
 This type of coolant is not recommended for newer cars.

-Hybrid Organic Acid Technology (HOAT): Many auto manufacturers dislike the fact that OAT coolants don’t protect exposed metal as well as IAT coolants do, but they still like that OAT coolants last longer, are safer to use, and are more environmentally-friendly.
+- Hybrid Organic Acid Technology (HOAT): Many auto manufacturers dislike the fact that OAT coolants don’t protect exposed metal as well as IAT coolants do, but they still like that OAT coolants last longer, are safer to use, and are more environmentally friendly.
 They came up with a solution: HOAT.
-It’s a hybrid of IAT and OAT that’s basically OAT coolant with a small amount of silicates.
+It’s a hybrid of IAT and OAT that’s basically OAT coolant with a small number of silicates.
 It contains the best of both worlds.
 This type of coolant is marketed under several different names, the most common ones being:

 - G-05 (most European auto manufacturers)